 The biggest threat in Vietnam is the absence of financial support.

-Twenty-five years ago, due to choric poverty and a heavy handed government, Vietnam had nearly 600 cases of tuberculosis for every 100,000 residents and had to suffer desperately over years.
+Twenty-five years ago, due to prolific poverty and a heavy-handed government, Vietnam had nearly 600 cases of tuberculosis for every 100,000 residents and had to suffer desperately over the years.
 However, because of the great continuous effort attempted by the Vietnamese government, the number of cases has been down to less than 200.
 Along with these efforts, the Vietnamese government accomplished a 90 percent cure rate for uncomplicated tuberculosis and 75 percent of its more resistant cases, which surprisingly beat the global average of 50 percent.

-As shown above, Tb has become the most serious virus since 2014 and the impact of TB has surpassed the impact of HIV.
-Worldwide; the mortality caused by both HIV and TB has been dropping year by year, but the number of deaths by TB has decreased more slowly than HIV’s, especially in Asia.
-According to a report by the World Health Organization, there were close to 10 million new cases of TB and 1.5 million deaths in 2015, and 4,100 people are dying every day from TB.
+As shown above, tuberculosis has become the most serious virus since 2014 and the impact it has surpassed the impact of HIV.
+Worldwide, the mortality caused by both HIV and tuberculosis has been dropping year by year, but the number of deaths by tuberculosis has decreased more slowly than HIV’s, especially in Asia.
+According to a report by the World Health Organization, there were close to 10 million new cases of the diseases and 1.5 million deaths in 2015.
+Additionally, more than 4 thousand people are dying every day from tuberculosis.

 The 20th Annual Tuberculosis Report shows that the incidence of tuberculosis has been reduced annually since the 1990s with great effort from the global health organizations and all countries across the globe.
-However, the threat of TB remains possible.
+However, the threat remains.

-Millennium Development Goals planned by the United Nation has greatly impacted Worldwide reducing the number of the incidences.
+Millennium Development Goals planned by the United Nation had a great impact worldwide in reducing the number of incidences.
 Furthermore, from 2000 to 2014 almost 43 million lives were saved because of better diagnosis and treatment.
-A US initiative, the Sustainable Development Goals (SDGs) is to end Tuberculosis by 2030 as an intergovernmental set of aspiration goals with 169 targets.
-The specific goal is to reduce TB deaths by 90 percent and TB cases by 80 percent by 2030.
-To achieve this ambitious goal, better tracking systems are required to be available at any time and any place at a global scale.
-Even though enough funds come from many nations to implement the program, TB has become resistant to the existing drugs used to treat as the future cure.
+A US initiative, the Sustainable Development Goals (SDGs) is to end tuberculosis by 2030 as an intergovernmental set of aspiration goals with 169 targets.
+The specific goal is to reduce tuberculosis deaths by 90 percent and tuberculosis cases by 80 percent by 2030.
+To achieve this ambitious goal, better tracking systems are required to be available at any time and any place on a global scale.
+Even though enough funds come from many nations to implement the program, tuberculosis has become resistant to the existing drugs used to treat it as a future cure.